BlitterStudio/amiberry/README.md

 - New target platform: Pi 3
 - Optimizations for Pi 3 added
 - Pi 3 is now the default target if no Platform is specified
+- Added fixes for keyboard LEDs
+- Code formatting and cleanup
+- Merged improvements from Android port

 # uae4arm-rpi
 Port of uae4arm on Raspberry Pi